taijiji/NetworkAutomationTutorial/agenda/JANOG41.md

 - No enough skill sets and knowledge to develop software for Automation.
 - No support and understanding for Automation from the organization.

-To get started to develop Network Automation from tomorrow, this presentation shares some practical technique of programming, some useful library for developing,  and many sample codes.
+To get started to develop Network Automation from tomorrow, this presentation introduces some practical technique of programming, some useful library, and many sample codes.

 I hope this presentation has taken you one step closer to improve your network operation work.